-Bye, salty toffee—the homegrown ice cream empire has flipped the calendar to its October flavors, including the new pumpkin clove (drool) and the great pumpkin sundae (double drool).
-Both are made with real pumpkin and spiced with cinnamon, nutmeg, and, duh, cloves.
-November’s roster continues the theme with pumpkin cheesecake.
-(Flavor changeovers happen on the first of the month.)
+Bye, summer—the homegrown ice cream empire has flipped the calendar to fall's pumpkin clove seasonal (drool), made with real pumpkin and spiced with cinnamon, nutmeg, and, duh, cloves.

-This one has definitely sparked our interest, but the seasonal pumpkin cider at Seattle’s original cidery has us a little wary, too.
-The drink has hints of cinnamon, nutmeg, allspice, clove, and, of course, pumpkin, all of which pairs perfectly, so we hear, with sharp cheddar or carrot cake.
+The pumpkin cider at Seattle’s original cidery has hints of cinnamon, nutmeg, allspice, clove, and, of course, pumpkin, all of which pairs perfectly, so we hear, with sharp cheddar or carrot cake.
 Actually, it might just sound like liquid pumpkin pie.
 Count us really intrigued.

 The pumpkin old fashioned at Seattle’s go-to doughnut chain debuted in 2008, before pumpkin spice became full-on synonymous with fall.
-Canned (but real!) pumpkin flavors this twist on a classic treat; they even double down with a pumpkin spice glaze.
-More doughnut shops have since followed in Top Pot's footsteps, including Mighty-O and Raised Doughnuts, where it's available on Sundays only.
+Canned (but real!) pumpkin flavors put a twist on a classic treat; they even double down with a pumpkin spice glaze.